James-E-Sullivan/BU-MET-CS300/README.md

 # BU-MET-CS300
-Programming assignments from BU MET CS300
+Programming labs and assignments from BU MET CS300 Introduction to Software development